workshopdemos/doggos-gse/README.md

 ## Build the DOGGOS application

+1. Make sure the initial build process has successfully completed.
+(Success message in the acive terminal)
-1. Click on the hamburger menu (three lines) icon at the top of the sidebar
+2. Click on the hamburger menu (three lines) icon at the top of the sidebar
-2. Select Terminal > Run Build Task
+3. Select Terminal > Run Build Task

 ![Paste](images/image19.png)